 There are hundreds of schools in America with computer science degrees, ranging from local community schools to top-rated programs like Cal Tech and MIT.

 The key is your coursework; some schools, like UC-Santa Cruz, have concentrations or even a major in video game design.
-But even if yours doesn’t, you should chose classes that emphasize gaming systems, graphics and animation.
+But even if yours doesn’t, you should choose classes that emphasize gaming systems, graphics and animation.

 >> Online degrees in Video Game Design

 There are a growing number of online programs in video game design, which make particular sense for those of you looking to switch tracks mid-career or to attend school while working full-time.
-You can read more about game design degree programs on Online Degree Zone.

 >> Graduate degree programs in Computer Engineering